noi-techpark/documentation/FLIGHTRULES.md

 sees all types and periods of station `5`.
 However, since `(station, type, period)` is a hierarchical triple (read from left-to-right), something like `(3,null,null,1)` is considered a erroneous permission rule.

-## Pimcore

-### I want to update Pimcore

-I want to update my Pimcore to version `5.3.1`.

-Run `/var/www/html/bin/console --update=5.3.1`

-It needs at least 2GB of RAM, consider to [enable a swap file](#i-want-to-use-a-swap-file-on-my-server), if it fails due to low memory error.